wazedde/ucom/README.md

 - `ucom open ~/Develop/MyProject` - Opens the project in the directory.
 - `ucom open ~/Develop/MyProject -u 2021.3` - Opens the project with the latest 2021.3 version.
 Use it to e.g. upgrade the project to the latest Unity version.

-- `ucom build ios` - Starts an iOS batch-mode build of the project in the current directory.
-- `ucom build android ~/Develop/MyProject --mode editor-quit` - Starts an Android build of the project in the editor and quits it afterwards.

 ## How to install